Angelika-Plonka/HealthDirection/README.md

 # HealthDirection
 ===============

-This is my first authoring application created in Symfony 3.3 - is still under construction.
+This is my first authoring application created in Symfony 3.3

 Health Direction is a portal designed for people interested in healthy lifestyle.
 Everybody can find a recipe according to their daily energy requirements as well as respecting their food allergies and different diets like vegan, vegetarian, kosher, paleo, gluten-free, dairy free, diabetic etc.